Adventure-Terraria-Server-Project/AdvancedCircuits-Plugin/tshock/Advanced Circuits/ReadMe.txt

    Activators.
   -Block Activators with one modifier will now replace already existing blocks.
+  -Projectile knockback and angle can now be defined for Dart Traps, also offset and speed are now of type float instead of integer.
+  -Fixed projectile lifetime of dart trap configs sometimes not working.
-  -Added persistent mode for /ac switch.
+  -Added persistent mode to /ac switch.
   -/ac switch might now toggle active stone.
   -/ac switch might now set Logical-Gate port states.
   -Added Protector cooperation to check whether tiles to